How can I check in for an Air Canada flight?

 Self-Service Kiosk Check-in is available starting 12 hours before flight departure and up to:

 - At least 45 minutes before departure for flights within Canada (except Toronto, where the check-in deadline is 20 minutes);

 - At least 60 minutes before departure for flights between Canada and other countries (including the U.S.).

 - You have purchased through aircanada.com, Air Canada Reservations, or a travel agent a paper ticket or an electronic ticket.

-- Your flight or the first flight of your itinerary that includes a connecting flight is operated by Air Canada, Air Canada Express or Air Canada Rouge.
+- Your flight or the first flight of your itinerary that includes a connecting flight is operated by Air Canada, Air Canada Express, or Air Canada Rouge.

-- Your itinerary includes more than one connection flight, as long as the flights are all part of the same reservation.
+- Your itinerary includes more than one connecting flight, as long as the flights are all part of the same reservation.
 You can obtain up to four boarding passes for connecting flights at a Self-Service Kiosk.

 - You are traveling as part of a group of any size (a maximum of 9 passengers may check in at a time, so a group of 18 passengers you will need to complete two Kiosk Check-in sessions).

 - You are traveling with checked baggage or just carry-on baggage.